robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 # Introduction

-This is the documentation for developers.
-It will try to explain some concepts needed to understand robocompdsl code and to be able to modify it or add new features.
+This is the developers documentation.
+It explains some of the concepts needed to understand robocompdsl's code, to modify it and to add new features.

 <small><i>Note: If your are looking for documentation about the usage of RobocompDSL as a tool you can find it in the main [README.md](./README.md) file.</i></small>
 # Main Concepts
-Robocompdsl is a tool to generate component and interface files from dsl files (Domain Specific Languages).
+RobocompDSL is a tool to generate components and interface files using a custom DSL (Domain Specific Languages).
-It is mainly used to generate the necessary files of a component in C++ or Python, from its definition in a .cdsl file.
+It is mainly used to generate the basic structure of a component in C++ or Python, from its definition in a .cdsl file.
-So we could summarize that the main function of robocompdsl would be this:
+We could summarize that the main function of robocompdsl would be:
 ```
-.cdsl file ==> (SOMETHING) ==> Component (many files)
+.cdsl file ==> (YET TO EXPLAIN) ==> Component (many files)
 ```

-The first step to achieve this goal is to be able to read a .cdsl file that has its own grammar and convert it to an AST (Abstract Syntax Tree) that we can use in python.
+The first step to achieve this goal is to be able to read a .cdsl file (which has its own grammar) and convert it to an AST (Abstract Syntax Tree) that we can use in python.
 This is what PyParsing is being used for.

-Pyparsing generates its own structure, PyParsingResult, which can be accessed as an array, dictionary or class as needed.
+Pyparsing generates its own data structures, _PyParsingResult_, which can be accessed as an array, dictionary or class, as needed.
-But it has been decided that for convenience and to control the access to the information of this structure, it should be converted to a specific class of robocompdsl: ComponentFacade.
+But it has been decided that for convenience and to control the access to the information of this structure, it should be converted to a specific robocompdsl class: _ComponentFacade_.
 This class can be generated directly from what PyParsing returns and it allows us, through a small hierarchy of classes, to access in a comfortable and ordered way to the information that we will require from the component that we have just read.

-In robocompdsl you need parsers for several file types (.cdsl, .idsl, .smdsl).
+In robocompdsl, you need parsers for several file types (.cdsl, .idsl, .smdsl).
 For this reason, PyParsing has been encapsulated behind DSLFactory (we will talk about it later) which provides the necessary parsers for different file types.

-So now we're in this situation:
+Considering this intermediate data structures, the process looks like:
 ```
-.cdsl file ==> Parser ==> AST ==> ComponentFacade ==> (SOMETHING) ==> Component (many files).
+.cdsl file ==> Parser ==> AST ==> ComponentFacade ==> (YET TO EXPLAIN) ==> Component (many files).
 ```

 Currently, robocompdsl can generate components in c++ and python.
-The files needed to generate these components are found as Templates and these templates are designed to receive a ComponentFacade type object and from it generate the final files of the component.
+The files needed to generate these components are found as Templates, which are designed to receive a ComponentFacade type object and generate the final component files from it.
 So finally we have that the process that is followed internally to pass from a .cdsl to a Component would be this one:
 ```
 .cdsl file ==> Parser ==> AST ==> ComponentFacade ==> Template ==> Component (many files).
 ```

 # DSLFactory
-As mentioned above, robocompdsl must be able to read several types of files, each with its own syntax.
+As mentioned above, robocompdsl must be able to read several file types, each with its own syntax.
 Currently, you can read .cdsl (Component Domain Specific Language), .idsl (Interface Domain Specific Language), and .smdsl (State Machine Domain Specific Language) files.
 Each of these 3 file types requires a specific parser, but the operations are very similar.
-The content of the file is loaded, a parser is applied to it to check the syntax and obtain an AST ([Abstract Sintaxt Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+First, the content of the file is loaded, and then a parser is applied to it to check the syntax and obtain an AST ([Abstract Sintaxt Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).

-DSLFactory ([dsl_parsers/dsl_factory.py](./dsl_parsers/dsl_factory.py)) was designed to perform these tasks.
+_DSLFactory_ ([dsl_parsers/dsl_factory.py](./dsl_parsers/dsl_factory.py)) was designed to perform
+these tasks.
 This class determines which type of file it is processing and calls the appropriate parser to finally return the AST corresponding to the dsl file read.
 The different parsers can be found in [dsl_parsers/specific_parsers/](./dsl_parsers/specific_parsers/).

-In addition to facilitating the reading of all DSL files, DSLFactory was created to work as a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern), so in the whole execution of robocompdsl, there can only be one instance of it and it will be shared in all the code points where it is used.
+DSLFactory was created to work as a  [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern), so in the whole execution of  robocompdsl, there can only be one instance of it and it will be shared in all the code points where it is used.
 If we add to these a rudimentary cache system that stores the structure that is generated for each parsed file path, we have that even if we need several times the content of a dsl file, it will only be parsed the first time it is required.

-Thus the tasks of DSLFactory are fundamentally these:
-* Read the file
+Therefore, the main tasks carried out by _DSLFactory_ are:
+* Reading CDSL files
-* Create the appropriate parser
+* Creating the appropriate parser for each file type
-* Using the parser to generate a structure
+* Using the parser to generate a structure (a _ComponentFacade_)
 * Cache the file path and the generated structure